RANN OF KUTCH TOURISM | PLACES TO VISIT & TRAVEL GUIDE TO RANN OF KUTCH

 Peak Season: November to February

-With Thar Desert on one side and Arabian Sea on the other side, Rann of Kutch is a spellbinding marvel of sand and salt.
+With the Thar Desert on one side and the Arabian Sea on the other side, Rann of Kutch is a spellbinding marvel of sand and salt.
 The name, Rann of Kutch, was derived from the word 'Rann' meaning desert in Hindi and the district it is located in.
 Covering over an area of 30,000 sq. km, the region is divided into two parts, the Great Rann of Kutch and Little Rann of Kutch.
-The Luni River and River West Banas, drains into the desert in the northeast corner of the Rann while River Rupen drains from the East.
-Nara Canal or Puran River which is a delta channel of Indus River empties during floods into Kori Creek located in the Great Rann of Kutch.
+The Luni River and River West Banas drain into the desert in the northeast corner of the Rann while River Rupen drains from the East.
+Nara Canal or Puran River which is a delta channel of the Indus River empties during floods into Kori Creek located in the Great Rann of Kutch.

-During the Rann Utsav, a tent city with hundreds of luxury tents is set up by Gujarat Government at White Desert near Dhordo for visitors, along with rows of food and handicraft stalls.
+During the Rann Utsav, a tent city with hundreds of luxury tents is set up by Gujarat Government at the White Desert near Dhordo for visitors, along with rows of food and handicraft stalls.
 Besides, there are also many stay options around Kutch like Gateway to Rann Resort at Dhordo, Toran Rann Resort, and Shaam-e-Sarhad Village Resort in Hodka.
-One can also stay at Bhuj and visit Rann of Kutch as a one day trip.
+One can also stay at Bhuj and visit Rann of Kutch as a one-day trip.

 About 80 km from Rann of Kutch, Rudramata Airport in Bhuj is the nearest airport and is well connected by flights with Mumbai while Ahmedabad Airport is the nearest international airport which is about 413 km from Bhuj.
 Bhuj Railway station is the nearest major railhead and is well connected by trains with Palanpur, Pune, Dadar, Ahmedabad, Kolkata, Shalimar, and Mumbai.
 Bhuj is well connected with buses from Mumbai, Dwarka, Ahmedabad, Mount Abu, Surat, Rajkot, Bhavnagar, Jamnagar, Junagadh, Porbandar, Amreli, and Mandvi.
 One can hire or rent a cab from Bhuj to reach Kutch.